LogtalkDotOrg/logtalk3/manuals/sources/userman/predicates.rst

 The redefinition of built-in predicates can also be accomplished using :term:`predicate shorthands <predicate shorthand>`.
 This can be useful when porting code while minimizing the changes.
-For examples, assume that existing code uses the ``format/2`` de facto standard predicate for writing messages.
-To convert the code to use the message printing mechanism we could write:
+For example, assume that existing code uses the ``format/2`` de facto standard predicate for writing messages.
+To convert the code to use the :ref:`message printing mechanism <printing_printing>` we could write:

 ::